How to get the values from a form in JavaScript

 Introduction

-Hello everyone, in this article we are going to grab the values from a form with javascript, and store them in an object.
-We are going to see how we can access the values from an input field, a textarea, a select dropdown menu, and from radio buttons.
+In this article we are going to retrieve the values from a form using javascript, store them in an object, and display them on the screen.
+We are going to see how we can access the values from an input field, a textarea, a select dropdown menu, from radio buttons, and multiple values from checkboxes.

 Live Demo